Click OK to log in and restart your reservation.

 For additional information, in the U.S., please contact American Airlines or American Eagle at 800-433-7300.
 If assistance is needed in Spanish, you may dial 800-633-3711.
 If you have a hearing or speech impairment, you may contact American Airlines or American Eagle at 800-543-1586.
 International reservations are handled through local offices, and those numbers can be found in local telephone directories.

-For all eligible paper and electronic tickets and optional products and services purchased within the U.S. with a credit card or cash, refunds will be provided within 7 business days of receipt of the required refund information.
+For all eligible tickets and optional products and services purchased within the U.S. with a credit card, refunds will be provided within 7 business days of receipt of the required refund information.
 (The credit card refund may take up to two billing cycles before appearing on a credit card statement, so you should contact your credit card company directly to verify receipt of the credit.)
-Tickets and optional products and services purchased with a check will be refunded within 20 business days of receipt of the required information.
+Tickets and optional products and services purchased with cash or check will be refunded within 20 business days of receipt of the required information.

 Attention: Passenger Refunds